0xB0000xDEAD/neighborhood/README.md

 ```

-Also _port_ set the json-server port and _swOnDev_ force the use of the Service Worker also in a non production environment.
+Also _port_ set the json-server port.